The dev server

 - The Starlette app is now serving requests

-When all seven steps are done, the console shows:
+When all seven steps are done, the console shows a curated startup summary:

 The Starlette app